Skeletonxf/star-ruler-2-mod-ce/README.md

 - Long term plans
   - A campaign that doubles as an extended tutorial
     - I will rename all the existing races and tweak them rather than trying to build on established lore I don't know
     - If you can't tell from reading this README I like playing as StarChildren a lot.
-I believe Rising Stars already started working on a campaign with the Mono?
 I think the best way for this is to start the player with a Terrestrial empire, introduce 1 AI and then once they get the hang of some basics have the AI suicide by destroying the system's black hole, prompting campaign episode #2 where your race evacuates on a hastily created mothership and drops down in a larger galaxy to discover more threats
   - Rather than adding lots of new complexity to the game I would like to focus on improving the AI to utilise existing tech
     - Things players can do but AI just doesn't right now
       - Create stations at all??
       - Attempt to achieve the influence victory themselves??
       - Fling battle stations
-      - Create battleworlds
       - Use/design Motherships well
+      - Mine asteroids for ore
       - Move asteroids and other resources around with tractor beams
-      - Mine asteroids for ore
+      - Create battleworlds
       - Use slipstreams to speed up colony ships
       - Attack enemy territory that doesn't border AI's owned systems
-      - Recognise that it can't win a fair 1v1 flagship fight with another empire and instead spam loads of cheap siege ships to atack every system possible at once
+      - Recognise that it can't win a fair 1v1 flagship fight with another empire and instead spam loads of cheap siege ships to attack every system possible at once
-      - Carpet bomb enemy planets (especially vs Mechanoid)
+      - Carpet bomb enemy planets (especially useful vs Mechanoid)
       - Use the tractor beam on Motherships to drag around an Outpost - hey presto my mothership can always fire its weapons and if the outpost gets shot down the labor cost to build a new one is low enough to queue up immediately
-      - Use gates to coordinate suprise attacks on an enemy (the AI is already good at doing rapid attacks with Hyperdrives/Jumpdrives/Fling but gates and slipstreams aren't used as well here)
+      - Use gates to coordinate surprise attacks on an enemy (the AI is already good at doing rapid attacks with Hyperdrives/Jumpdrives/Fling but gates and slipstreams aren't used as well here)
       - Immediately seek to destroy a player's Senatorial Palace if they start one of the Galatic votes that can achieve the influence victory

+*****

+- * I'm aiming for a creating a comprehensive set of constructions to terraform planets based on what is already there as a replacement to the default game's Terraforming mechanic.